AishaKhalfan/aws-projects/ImplementingaServerlessArchitectureonAWS/README.md

 - Choose ``Upload``

 - Choose ``Add files``, and select one of the inventory CSV files.
-(You can choose any inventory file.)
+(We can choose any inventory file.)

 - Choose ``Upload``